furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   marked.

-  'Not Burned and Once Burned today boys and girls so make the most of it!‘ said Badney, pleased with himself and fat on Crookshank’s breakfast.
+  'Not Burned and Once Burned today boys and girls so make the most of it!' said Badney, pleased with himself and fat on Crookshank’s breakfast.

   'Railtown and all points west to the triple road.’